 Every month, you receive an email from Amazon telling you what you are subscribed to and when they will be sending it.
 You have several days to change or cancel your order if you wish.

-Is Amazon Subscribe and Save worth it?
+Does Amazon Subscribe and Save save money?

 |Amazon Price||mySuperma-rket Price||Supermarket Special offers?|